Maggie’s Morning Mini Dose

-HOUSTON — Good Wednesday morning!
+HOUSTON — Good Monday morning!
 It's Jan.
-71th 2018 and Morning Dose's Maggie Flecknoe has the latest on the winter storm warnings, when we will be thawing out, and when it will be safe to hit the roads.
+22nd 2018 and Morning Dose's Maggie Flecknoe starts your week off right with your forecast and today's talkers.
 Click play to check it out!

 Maggie’s Morning Mini Dose